-The Commission is required to provide a written report to include making recommendations regarding child welfare priorities and progress towards addressing priorities.
+The Commission is required to provide a written report to include recommendations regarding child welfare priorities and progress towards addressing those priorities.
 Below are the identified recommendations from each committee within the Commission, which strategic priority intended to be addressed, and the page number to the committee summary supporting the recommendation.

-Foster Care Reimbursement Committee Recommendations: Strategic Priority Page # of Report DHHS revise their implementation strategy of TFC to include youth that are not under the Division of Child and Family Services including youth not involved in any state system but eligible for Medicaid to allow them to access services within their own communities and to prevent a higher level of care. • Placement Stability and Solutions Page 8 Multiple assessments typically occur with youth who meet the criteria to need TFC.
+Foster Care Reimbursement Rate Committee Recommendations: Strategic Priority Page # of Report DHHS revise their implementation strategy of Therapeutic Family Care (TFC)to include youth that are not under the Division of Children and Family Services including youth not involved in any state system but eligible for Medicaid to allow them to access services within their own communities and to prevent a higher level of care. • Placement Stability and Solutions Page 8 Multiple assessments typically occur with youth who meet the criteria to need TFC.
 DHHS should consider utilizing already completed assessments when determining eligibility to be a more inclusive service.
-Placement Stability and Solutions Page 8 Juvenile Services Committee Recommendations: Strategic Priority Page # of Report The workgroup recommends there be a collaborative effort to increase awareness, define roles and partner with MCOs to increase access to the services available through not only Medicaid but all funding streams Services Array Page 10 DHHS consider and adopt this Services Array
+Placement Stability and Solutions Page 8 Juvenile Services Committee Stratogio Briority Page # of Pepert Recommendations: Strategic Priority Page # of Report • Services Array Page 10

 Strenghtening Families Act Recommendations Strategic Priority Page # of Report Normalcy should extend to youth in care in both DHHS and Juvenile Probation systems as appropriate while considering parental preference.
-The Committee recommends the statutory requirement for Normalcy Plans and Reports pursuant to §43-4706 be amended to include facilities beyond child-care institutions and foster family homes such as psychiatric residential treatment facilities, treatment group homes, or other facilities that may not have a child-care institution contract with Child and Family Services but care for youth. • Services Array Page 14 Every reasonable effort should be made for youth in out of home care to have the opportunity to participate in activities that enhance and maximize normalcy based on their individualized needs.
-Services Array Page 14 DHHS should utilize an evidence- informed, strength-based, youth-led intervention for case management that includes older youth best practices.
-This intervention should incorporate a tested evaluation tool.
-Services Array Page 14 DHHS should address barriers to foster youth attaining a Driver's License. • Placement Stability and Solutions Page 14 Continued efforts be made through pandemic adaptations for children, youth, and foster caregivers to participate in every court hearing through video conferencing or virtual options are recommended.
-Services Array Page 14
+The Committee recommends the statutory requirement for Normalcy Plans and Reports pursuant to \$43-4706 be amended to include facilities beyond child-care institutions and foster family homes such as psychiatric residential treatment facilities, treatment group homes, or other facilities that may not have a child-care institution contract with Child and Family Services but care for youth. • Services Array Page 11 Every reasonable effort should be made for youth in out of home care to have the opportunity to participate in activities that enhance and maximize normalcy based on their individualized needs. • Services Array Page 11 DHHS should utilize an evidence- informed, strength-based, youth-led intervention for case management that includes older youth best practices.
+This intervention should incorporate a tested evaluation tool. • Services Array Page 11 DHHS should address barriers to foster youth attaining a Driver's License.
+Placement Stability and Solutions Page 11 Continued efforts be made through pandemic adaptations for children, youth, and foster caregivers to participate in every court hearing through video conferencing or virtual options are recommended. • Services Array Page 11